Detailed IRS Tax Payment Plans

 - Short-Term Periodic Payment: The debt must be paid within 24 months.

 - Deferred Periodic Payment: The debt may be paid in more than 24 months, but must be paid within the 10-year statutory period which the IRS has to collect the debt.

+To apply for an Offer in Compromise, complete and mail Form 656-B, Offer in Compromise Booklet.
 If the IRS approves your offer in compromise and your financial situation subsequently improves, they have the right to increase the amount of your installment payments.

-There is an application fee of $150 for making an offer in compromise.
-For the IRS to consider your offer, you must include the fee with your Form 656, as well as the first 20% of your Lump Sum Payment offer, or the first installment of your Periodic Payment offer.
+There is an application fee of $186 for making an offer in compromise.
+For the IRS to consider your offer, you must include the fee with your Form 656-B, as well as the first 20% of your Lump Sum Payment offer, or the first installment of your Periodic Payment offer.
 Also, you must have filed all of your currently due tax returns before submitting an offer in compromise.
 Furthermore, you must fill out and attach Form 433-F, Collection Information Statement, if you are requesting an OIC based on a claim of doubt as to collectability or effective tax administration.
 You do not need to include an initial payment if you are making a claim based on doubt as to liability.